(a PRE mi last)

 Pregnancy Risk Factor

 Adverse events were observed in some animal reproduction studies.
 A registry is available for women exposed to apremilast during pregnancy (877-311-8972).
-The Canadian labeling contraindicates use during pregnancy and recommends women attempting to conceive avoid use.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)